Huntsville, Alabama: Utilities

 Electricity, water, and natural gas are all provided in Huntsville by Huntsville Utilities (HU).
 HU purchases and resells power from the Tennessee Valley Authority.
 TVA has two plants that provide electricity to the Huntsville area: Browns Ferry Nuclear Power Plant in Limestone County and Guntersville Dam in Marshall County.
 A third, Bellefonte Nuclear Power Plant in Jackson County, was built in the 1980s but was never activated.
-TVA attempted to sell the plant in 2016, but withdrew from the deal, stating they couldn't sell the plant under the Atomic Energy Act of 1954.
+TVA attempted to sell the plant in 2016, but withdrew from the deal, stating they could not sell the plant under the Atomic Energy Act of 1954.

 Telephone service in Huntsville is provided by AT&T, EarthLink, WOW!, and Comcast.
 Comcast and WOW! are the two cable providers in the Huntsville city limits.
 Mediacom operates in rural outlying areas.
 AT&T announced the start of its DSL U-verse service in the Huntsville-Decatur metro area in November 2010.
-AT&T and Google offer fiber internet service across the city.
+AT&T and Google offer fiber Internet service across the city.

 Public safety

-Fire

 The Huntsville Fire and Rescue provides fire protection for the city.
 On a daily basis the department staffs and coordinates twenty-one engine companies, five ladder trucks, four rescue trucks, along with a Special Operations Division that includes Hazardous Materials Units, Technical Rescue Units, and several specialized support units.
 Huntsville Fire & Rescue also has Fire Investigations, emergency response dispatch, logistics, and training divisions.

-Volunteer organizations

 Huntsville has two volunteer public safety organizations in their city.
-The Huntsville-Madison County Rescue Squad is the county wide volunteer rescue organization with tasks ranging from vehicle extrication to water rescues.
+The Huntsville-Madison County Rescue Squad is the county-wide volunteer rescue organization with tasks ranging from vehicle extrication to water rescues.
 The other is the Huntsville Cave Rescue Unit which is the region's only all-volunteer cave rescue organization.
 It is tasked with cave, cliff and high angle rope rescues.
 These organizations are located in Huntsville but operate both in the city and outside with HCRU, responding to many cave rescue calls coming from caves well outside the city limits.

-Emergency medical services

-Huntsville Emergency Medical Services, Inc. (HEMSI) provides emergency medical services to Huntsville and surrounding Madison county.
-HEMSI operates from 12 stations with a fleet of 36 ambulances.